artellectual/zacksiri-dev/src/content/blog/how-i-build-with-llms.md

 ## The Power of Elixir

 The patterns and techniques used in this project felt remarkably intuitive, largely thanks to Elixir's inherent concurrency model.
 Elixir's ability to handle numerous concurrent connections allows developers to maintain open connections without concern for resource limitations – a significant advantage for LLM powered applications.
-Phoenix, leveraging websockets through LiveView, already demonstrates this capability.
+Phoenix, leveraging websockets through LiveView, already demonstrates this natural capability.

-Key to this ease of development were components like `Plug`, `Req`, and `Agent`.
+Key to this ease of development were components like `Phoenix.PubSub`, `Plug`, `Req`, and `Agent`.
 For instance, using an `Agent` to buffer streaming output, can be implemented with just a few lines of code.
 This, combined with Elixir's comprehensive tooling, makes building and maintaining LLM powered applications remarkably straightforward, allowing clear and logical reasoning about the application’s structure and behavior.

 If you are curious to learn more or would like to ask me questions feel free to join [my discord](https://discord.gg/RgZZxcGF).
 I've also drawn a diagram that you can access to see how the [entire flow coming together](https://app.eraser.io/workspace/3nkX8mUbiLlfJKqsdoeA?origin=share).